Mount Katahdin: Human history

+In the 1840s Henry David Thoreau climbed Katahdin, which he spelled "Ktaadn"; his ascent is recorded in a well-known chapter of The Maine Woods.
+A few years later Theodore Winthrop wrote about his visit in Life in the Open Air.
+Painters Frederic Edwin Church and Marsden Hartley are well-known artists who created landscapes of Katahdin.
+On 30 November 2011, Christie's auctioned Church's 1860 painting Twilight (Katahdin) for $3.1 million.

+Elizabeth Oakes Smith "climbed Mount Katahdin in 1849—reportedly the first white woman to do so".

 Recreation opportunities

 As the northern terminus of the Appalachian Trail and southern terminus of the International Appalachian Trail, Katahdin is a popular hiking and backpacking destination and the centerpiece of Baxter State Park.
 Baxter State Park is open year-round, though strictly regulated in winter.
 The overnight camping season is, weather permitting, from May 15 to October 15 each year, with some campgrounds staying open until October 22.
-Capacity limits have been placed on day use parking at the trailheads to minimize the overuse of trails.
+Capacity limits have been placed on day-use parking at the trailheads to minimize the overuse of trails.

 Mt.
 Katahdin has several trails leading up to Baxter, Pamola, or Hamlin Peaks These trails start right up the mountain, but each trail on the mountain ends up taking eight to ten hours round-trip depending on ability.
+Even for experienced hikers, Katahdin is often considered one of the most challenging hikes in the entire Appalachian Mountain range.
 The rest of the trails go up the north side or west side of the mountain.
 These are accessed from the Chimney Pond Trail.
 For these trails, hikers must park at the Roaring Brook Campground and hike in.
 All trails are maintained by the Baxter State Park Authority, which runs the State Park.
 All of the trails on the mountain are classified as very strenuous, the highest classification the Park Authority gives, except for Saddle (strenuous), Hamlin Ridge trail (moderate), and Chimney Pond (moderate).

-The most famous hike to the summit goes along Knife Edge, a glacial Arête which traverses the ridge between Pamola Peak and Baxter Peak.
-The mountain has claimed 23 lives between 1963 and 2012, mostly from exposure in bad weather and falls from the Knife Edge.
+The most famous hike to the summit goes along Knife Edge, a glacial arête which traverses the ridge between Pamola Peak and Baxter Peak.
 There have been more than 60 deaths on Katahdin since 1933 including October 8 and 9, 2020.
-For about 3/10 of a mile the trail is 3 feet wide, with a drop off on either side.
-The Knife Edge is closed during periods of high wind.
+The park as a whole typically sees a need for roughly 40 search-and-rescue events per year (1 in 2,000 hikers), with a peak of 70 in 2013.
+The vast majority of incidents occur in the summer months, and the primary causes are leg injury, exhaustion, dehydration and disorientation.
+Because of this, Katahdin and New Hampshire's Mount Washington are routinely near the top of the most deadly "low mountains" on Earth, with more fatalities per foot of elevation gained than some much higher mountains in the Himalayas.